English

 • 1815: Napoleon I adds a new gallery to the north of the palace.

-• 19th Century: Construction continues on the Louvre Palace, with the addition of the iconic glass pyramid and expansion of art collections, solidifying its status as one of the world’s largest art museums.
+• 19th century: Construction continues on the Louvre Palace, with the addition of the iconic glass pyramid and expansion of art collections, solidifying its status as one of the world’s largest art museums.

 Louvre history explained

-The Louvre as a Fortress (12th to 16th centuries)
+The Louvre as a fortress

 The history of the Louvre begins in the late 12th century when it was built as a fortress by King Philip II Augustus (1165–1223).
 The original structure was designed to defend Paris from Viking invasions along the Seine River.
 The remains of the medieval fortress can still be seen in the basement of the museum today.
-Charles V commissioned the fortress to be turned into a castle between 1364 and 1380.
-In the following years, the monarchs of France chose to live in other palaces like the Chateaus of the Loire Valley instead of the Louvre.
-This led to the demolition of the castle by Francis I during the 14th century.

-Transformation into a Royal Palace (16th century)
+Transformation into a Royal Palace

 By the late 16th century, during the reign of King Francis I (r.
 1515–1547), the Louvre was transformed from a fortress into a royal residence.
 Francis I, an avid art collector and patron, invited artists like Leonardo da Vinci to court, marking the start of the Louvre’s association with art.
 It was under his rule that the first art collections began to take shape in the Louvre.